 I included a lot of hidden horror gems on this list, but Gannibal by Masaaki Ninomiya is currently one of the most underrated manga in the horror genre.
 When we are first introduced to our main character, he has just moved to a remote village in the mountains with his family.
 But, it’s not just any ordinary village… It’s one that’s shrouded in a lot of mystery.
 More terrifyingly than that, it’s a place where cannibals are rumored to reside.

-Everyone jokes about this at first, but when the local policeman goes missing and our MC is sent in to take over his post, he begins to wonder whether or not these rumors are actually true and starts to investigate.
+Everyone jokes about this at first, but when the local policeman goes missing and our MC is sent in to take over his post, he begins to wonder whether or not these rumors are true and starts to investigate.
 The only problem is that one particular family in the area doesn’t like him poking around in their business.

 It reminds me of The Texas Chainsaw Massacre in a lot of ways because there’s the townsfolk and then there’s the main family—in this case the Goto family—that puts the whole town in a state of unease.
 The townspeople acknowledge them, but they don’t pry into their lives.
-It’s a rather suspenseful but also horrifying read, as a result, and it constantly puts you on edge.
+It’s a rather suspenseful but also scary read, as a result, and it constantly puts you on edge.

 Brutal: Satsujin Keisatsukan no Kokuhaku by Kei Koga & Ryou Izawa

 Brutal: Satsujin Keisatsukan no Kokuhaku is an extremely underrated horror manga about a detective named Hiroki Dan who will do anything, even the most unthinkable, to get revenge on criminals that slip through the cracks of the justice system.
-When all else fails, he is there to make sure they never hurt anyone else ever again, even if he himself must dirty his hands to do so.
+When all else fails, he is there to make sure they never hurt anyone else ever again, even if he must dirty his hands to do so.

 He has this eye for an eye and a tooth for a tooth type of mentality, but the people he kills are the absolute worst of the worst who live out their days harming and taking the lives of others.
 It creates a sense of uncertainty within you as the reader.
 On one hand, you’ll think they got what they deserved, while on the other hand, you find yourself questioning his methods as well as the joy he gets from killing them.
 In this way, he is very similar to characters like Light in Death Note or Dexter Morgan in Dexter, so if you enjoyed watching these series, you will enjoy Brutal: Satsujin Keisatsukan no Kokuhaku as well.